 The Coolie - Ken Fox Statue

-"The Chinese Coolie" is a 22-ft. tall sculpture of an old man in a conical hat pushing a wheelbarrow.
+"The Chinese Coolie" is a 22-foot-tall sculpture of a grizzled man in a conical hat pushing a wheelbarrow.
 The statue was created by Auburn dentist Kenneth H. Fox in 1972, along with his other Great Statues of Auburn.
-It stood for decades outside his dental practice on the other side of I-80 before being moved to the old train station site and Chamber of Commerce in 1989.
+It stood for decades outside his dental practice on the other side of I-80 before being moved to the site of the old train station (and then-future Gold Rush Museum) in 1989.

 The Coolie is made from one mile of reinforced steel rebar and 35 cubic yards of concrete.
-Including his wheelbarrow, the Coolie is 33 ft. long and weighs 70 tons.
+Including his wheelbarrow, the Coolie is 33 feet long and weighs 35 tons.